Introduction

 Overlay Networks and Compliance Standards

 Compliance with standards such as NIST 800-171, CMMC, and NIS2 is critical for organizations operating in regulated industries.
-Overlay networks can play a significant role in achieving and maintaining compliance by enhancing security posture and providing visibility into network operations.
+Overlay networks directly support compliance by enforcing encrypted communication paths and providing audit-ready visibility into network operations.

 How Overlay Networks Aid Compliance